 In Northern Ireland a woman can be accompanied by her partner or nominated other when attending a 12-week pregnancy dating scan, early pregnancy clinic, anomaly scan and attendance at Fetal Medicine Department, or while an in-patient on the antenatal ward.
 There may still be occasions when individual Trusts decide that they need to limit this, especially if there is an increase in cases of COVID-19 locally.

-The latest guidance from RCM/RCOG suggests "A minimum of six face-to-face (physical) antenatal consultations" but that maternity services should " aim to maximise the use of remote means to provide additional antenatal consultations.
+The latest guidance from the Royal College of Midwives and Royal College of Obstetricians and Gynaecologists (RCM/RCOG) suggests "A minimum of six face-to-face (physical) antenatal consultations" but that maternity services should " aim to maximise the use of remote means to provide additional antenatal consultations.
 Remote consulting enables greater compliance with social distancing measures recommended for pregnant women and maternity staff, while enabling a pregnant woman to have a partner, family member or friend join the appointment for support."
 It also suggests "Home visits may be preferable, provided the woman and everyone in her household is well."
 You might want to ask whether your Trust is arranging telephone or video consultations for some routine appointments, and whether it has considered offering home visits for those where you need to physically see a midwife.

 You could also ask whether, for any appointments that you have to attend alone, you could have a video call in progress with your partner or other supporter using your own smartphone or tablet, so that at least they can hear and take part in any discussions.